Why Do Dogs Bite Each Other’s Necks? The Chew-sational Truth!

 Why Do Dogs Bite Each Other’s Necks

-Dogs bite each other’s necks primarily as a part of their natural play behavior.
-This seemingly rough-and-tumble interaction is often more about fun than aggression.
-Curious about the underlying reasons?
-Let’s unpack this fascinating canine behavior!
+Dogs bite each other’s necks primarily as a part of their natural play behaviour.
+This seemingly rough and tumble interaction is often more about fun than aggression.
+Curious about the underlying reasons Let’s unpack this fascinating canine behaviour

 Understanding Play Behavior in Dogs